 Engage other alumni via LinkedIn.

-When contacting other alumni, you all have one thing in common – the college you attended.
-On LinkedIn it’s easy to find other alumni.
-You should list your alma mater on your profile.
-Then when you click on the college name, it brings you to a group, such as this one:
+On LinkedIn, it’s easy to find other alumni.
+You should list your alma mater on your profile; when you click the college name, it brings you to a group.

 Click the “See alumni” button.
 LinkedIn will display a list of where alumni live and work and what they do.
 You can search alumni by title, keyword or company.
 LinkedIn also displays the year your fellow alumni graduated.
 You can even search by graduation year.
 Send a Connect request to get them in your circle.

 Are you new to LinkedIn, or do you want to improve the way you use it?
 Check out our guide on how to use LinkedIn as a small business owner or professional.

 Attend alumni networking events.

 Alumni networks often host events, both in person and virtually.
 Attend these events regularly to become a familiar face with students and other alumni.
 The more active you are in your alumni network by attending and sponsoring events, the more likely it will be that people come to you to make valuable connections.

 In many cases, a volunteer group of alumni will help coordinate and host events.
 If you can, get involved with this leadership group to really take things to the next level.
 While this may require some additional effort on your part, it’s guaranteed to boost your profile.
 So, if you find your alumni network to be a valuable resource, consider doubling down to support and grow it.

 Like many things in business and in life, what you get out of an alumni network will depend on what you put into it.
 By frequently showing up and actively participating in your alumni organization, you show that you are dedicated to your network.
 For many businesses, engaging with an alumni network is a great way to recruit and hire top talent, meet new business contacts, and extend their brand to a whole new group of people.